svgvr8/chatGPT-Miami/ReadME.md

 # Miami ChatGPT API

+Disclaimer : the code, post and description written by chatGPT.

 A Python script that links to OpenAI's GPT-3 API and returns answers to questions about Miami.
 ## Installation